Interested in this course? Book now for Open Day to find about more

 UCAS code SCP1

-Duration Three years full-time with direct entry possible to years two and three.How to apply for this course
+Duration Three years full-time or direct entry to years two and three

 This course offers you a very broad understanding of sport, coaching and physical education meaning you could turn your career to coaching at an elite level, teaching, or broader sport development and management themes.
 It enables you to develop hands-on expertise in coaching and teaching, underpinned by an in-depth understanding of how to deliver coaching, how people learn, sport analysis, and sport science.